-- Has not earned a bachelor’s degree or an associate degree.
+- Applicants who have not earned a bachelor’s degree or an associate degree; and

-- Has not been awarded another educational grant or scholarship that covers the applicant’s full cost of attendance at the community college.
+- Applicants who have not been awarded other educational grants or scholarships that cover the applicants’ full cost of attendance at community colleges.

-How soon can students become part of College Promise Programs?
+How soon can students become part of the Maryland Promise Program?

-- Students become eligible within two years of graduation from high school or within two years of successfully completing a Maryland GED.
+- Students become eligible when they graduate from high school or receive a GED.